Flone-dnb/Silent/README.md

   <img width="590" height="400" src="screenshot.png">
 </p>
 <br>
-Silent is a very lightweight text/voice chat client application.
+Silent is an extremely lightweight, high quality - low latency voice chat made for gaming.<br>
 Must be used with the Silent Server application. <br>
 <br>
 Made with Qt Framework, Winsock2 and Windows Multimedia System.